 1. An axon.
-Nerve fibers are identified by intrinsic characteristics (such as diameter, presence of myelin, or neurotransmitter type) or by extrinsic characteristics, such as whether they conduct sensory or motor information (such as a myelinated, large-diameter, cholinergic motor fiber).
+Nerve fibers are identified by intrinsic characteristics (such as diameter, presence of myelin, or neurotransmitter type) or by extrinsic characteristics, such as whether they conduct sensory or motor information.

 Nerve fiber, or simply fiber is more often used in anatomical descriptions, and fiber tract is more commonly used than axon tract.
 Axon is more commonly used in histological descriptions.